 BTCC Exchange Thrives Alongside Bitcoin in 2024 with Record Growth and Achievements

-VILNIUS, Lithuania, Dec.
-30, 2024 (GLOBE NEWSWIRE) -- 2024 has been a historic year for Bitcoin and BTCC, the world’s most trusted crypto exchange, as both celebrated remarkable milestones.
+VILNIUS, LITHUANIA, December 30, 2024 /EINPresswire.com/ -- 2024 has been a historic year for Bitcoin and BTCC, the world’s most trusted crypto exchange, as both celebrated remarkable milestones.
 With Bitcoin completing its 4th halving in April and breaking above its long-awaited mark of $100,000 earlier in December, BTCC grows at the same magnitude, reaching 6.8 million registered users worldwide and surpassing a total trading volume of 13.8 trillion USDT.

-In the first half of 2024, BTCC proudly turned 13 as Bitcoin celebrated its 15th anniversary, solidifying its position as one of the longest-serving crypto exchanges with 0 security breaches since inception.
-BTCC’s growth mirrors Bitcoin’s success, as its global community expands and activity on the platform reaches record highs.

 To celebrate Bitcoin’s historic $100K milestone, BTCC launched BTCC OG Week, a never-seen-before campaign that engaged its 400,000-strong global community with rewards and an opportunity to rediscover the OGs of crypto like BTC, DOGE, and FLOKI.